anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

     This isn't really mandatory but nice to have for now.

 # Conclusions
+Oh the joy!
+It feels like forever since I wanted to implement this but just didn't have the time for it.
+Now that I also managed to put it in writing it's double the excitement since next time it'll be easier to implement again.

-This was fun, a bit painful and super insightful!
-Will definitely be using this for larger projects where this comes in handy.
+I had a lot of fun, pain and insight throughout this entire process.
+And will be definitely using this for larger projects where this comes in handy.

 Now, all that's left for me to do is grab a drink and marvel at all the typos above.

 Hope this helps you as well as it did me!
-Thanks so much for following along !
+Thanks so much for following along and please come back often for new content.

+**For more discussions on this topic I encourage you to join [my facebook group](https://www.facebook.com/groups/477320829754434/).**

 # More reading
 * _Next actions_: